mines-opt-ml/spatialtransform/README.md

 * trainLocs: A matrix object containing the coordinates of the training data.
 The dimensions should be nx2.
 * testData: An object of class data.frame containing the data to be predicted.
 * testLocs: A matrix object containing the coordinates of the test data.
 The dimensions should be nx2.
-* MaternParams: A vector of two parameters: range and nugget.
-Range represents how fast the correlation decays with distance and Nugget represents the variability in one location.
+* MaternParams: A vector of two parameters: range and nugget. **Range** represents how fast the correlation decays with distance and **nugget** represents the variability in one location.
 The default is NULL (rng, nug) where the range and nugget parameter are estimated automatically.
 * smoothness: The smoothness parameter, which controls the smoothness of the function.
 The default is 1/2 which results in an exponential kernel.
 * M: The number of neighbors to consider when creating a correlation matrix for each individual observation.
 The default is 30.
 * ncores: The number of cores to parallelize the decorrelation process.